Choosing the Right Data Cable for Your iPhone

-What Apple Lightning cables have we chosen?
+Which Apple Lightning cables did we select for testing?

 |NO.||Photo||MFI or Non-MFI||Material||Length||Selling Price|